Tolstoyan Movement

 The Brotherhood Church in England, under John Coleman Kenworthy, established Tolstoyan colonies in Essex and Gloucestershire.
 Gandhi, who visited one of these colonies, viewed it as a failed Tolstoyan experiment due to its eventual abandonment of Tolstoy’s principles.

-Prominent Followers and Impact
+Prominent Followers and Influence

 The movement attracted various prominent followers, including philosopher Ludwig Wittgenstein, who was deeply influenced by Tolstoy’s “The Gospel in Brief.”
 Tolstoy’s advocacy for pacifism and nonviolent resistance profoundly influenced leaders like Mahatma Gandhi, Martin Luther King Jr., and Cesar Chavez.
 American social activist Dorothy Day, founder of the Catholic Worker Movement, was also a prominent follower of Tolstoy’s teachings.